-BALANCE - Better than the old ones, even though they’re about 2 pounds lighter and a ton more comfortable to play.
+BALANCE - Better than the old ones, even though they’re a bit lighter and a ton more comfortable to play.
 Still not perfect, that doesn’t happen with the short-horn design.
 We tried to change that but you wanted the old look… and honestly we do too.
-Use a 3” strap and it’s still way better than an EB/SG, Thunderbird, violin bass or most Mustangs.
+Use a 3” strap and it’ll be fine - still way better than an EB/SG, Thunderbird, violin bass or most Mustangs.

 BUYING - We’re not looking to buy S.D.
 Curlee instruments - if we’re looking for a particular old model for R&D we generally shop quietly.

 CASES/BAGS - Standard cases & bags used on 31” scale Standard76, Standard78, and Yankee II basses (substitutes happen occasionally):

 MBT electric guitar bag

 For the 32” medium scale basses, we used custom cases from TKL which are no longer available.
 Sorry, we have no recommendation for a substitute.
 Finding a bag to fit would probably be easier.

 CUSTOM NECK WIDTHS / PARTS / FINISHES - Sorry, not available.
 We’re not a custom shop, we offer from a menu of dishes pretty well spec’d out.
 We can swap stuff around from the models offered as a “Custom” if there’s room in the build schedule - but just the parts, dimensions & pickups we already work with.
 (See finish.)